RaeXp917/NoFramework_Store/README.md

 This is a simple full-stack e-shop web application developed as a student project.
 It allows users to browse and search for products, view them in a paginated list, sort them by price or name, and add items to a shopping cart.
 Orders can be placed without a login system to keep things simple and focused on functionality.

+**Languages**: The app includes support for two languages – Greek and English.

 The project includes an admin panel for basic product management (add, edit, delete), viewing customer orders, and analyzing purchase trends with a chart showing the most purchased products.

 This e-shop was built from scratch without using any frameworks, showcasing a solid understanding of full-stack development and database integration.